flutter/website/src/content/platform-integration/android/call-jetpack-apis.md

 way Flutter apps can invoke arbitrary native code.
 Unlike the FFI solution outlined in the previous step, MethodChannels are always asychronous, which might or might not matter to you, depending on your use case.
-Like with FFI and direct calls to native code, using MethodChannels requires a small amount of glue code to translate your Dart objects into native objects, and then back again.
+As with FFI and direct calls to native code, using MethodChannels requires a small amount of glue code to translate your Dart objects into native objects, and then back again.
 In most cases,